 - Get and idea of the domain’s value.
 Check Estibot.com which is an automated tool.
 Estibot is not a real domain name expert giving you their opinion on the value, but at least it will give you a starting point.
 Then go over to Dn Sale Price which allows you to see what similar domain names have sold for in the past.
 If you’re really lucky, you might actually find out what your domain name sold for in the past.
 This is a great site to do domain name price research.

-– Always use escrow.
+- Always use an escrow service.
 If you’re dealing with a significant amount of money (or any amount that you’re not willing to lose), then make sure that you use an escrow service and a domain name transfer agreement/domain name purchase agreement when buying the domain name.
 In other words, let a third part hold on to your money until you’re certain that you have ahold of the domain name: then release the money to the seller.
+Two of the domain name escrow companies I recommend are Escrow.com and Epik Escrow.

 What if you Cannot Afford it